-Bantry is Beanntraí in Irish, meaning "place of Beann's people", it is in the heart of West Cork, a region of lush vegetation, palm trees and semitropical flowers.
+Bantry in Irish is: Beanntraí, meaning "(place of) Beann's people") is in the heart of West Cork, is a region of lush vegetation, palm trees and semi-tropical flowers.
 Bantry, is a hive of activity with its brightly decorated houses and streets.
 The town Square has been changed to a large promenade with seating, trees, flowers, an anchor and a centre piece fountain.
 Hemmed in by high mountain ridges, an azure blue sea and cascading mountain streams, it is a place of unparalled beauty where the landscape changes with every mood of wind and sky.

 In this breath-taking splendour of mountain scenery, hilly pastures, meandering streams, lakes and woods, where megalithic monuments and ruins of monastic settlements dot the country-side, visitors can find peace and tranquillity.
 The climate is very mild with moist Atlantic breezes giving a medium to heavy rain fall.